 Benchmarking and Planning Tools for Businesses and Nonprofit Organizations

-Setting performance standards and establishing benchmarking goals is essential for both public and private organizations.
+Setting performance standards and establishing benchmarking goals is essential for public, private and non-profit organizations.
 Public agencies are encouraged to adopt and implement benchmarking techniques from private entities in order to improve their efficiency and effectiveness.
 I examine the techniques and benefits of benchmarking for non-profit organizations.

 The United Way organization is seen as a pioneer in establishing outcome measures for non-profit organizations.
 What are outcome measures and benchmarking?

 Kelly & Rivenbark state that, “Benchmarking is a comparison between two data points, with one of the data points designated as the benchmark” (p.
 133).
 With benchmarking, data points typically involve comparisons between years.
 For example, you might setup the number of clients served in year one as the benchmark.
 The organization would then seek to meet or exceed the number of clients served in year two.

 Outcome measures are particularly useful for non-profit and government agencies where service is the "product" of the organization.
 Outcome measures, “capture the extent to which the service is meeting its objectives and service delivery goals” (Kelly & Rivenbark p.
 37).
 In both cases, benchmarks and outcome measures are quantifiable.

 Benchmarking and outcome measures indicate the level of performance of a given organization.
 According to Gelmon, Foucek & Waterbury (2005), “Performance monitoring can be very useful to reveal trends over time, to assess actual performance vs. targets, and to compare across units, different groups of clients or activities.
 Performance monitoring is also extremely valuable as the basis for external benchmarking of organizational performance” (p.
 8).
 As we can see, the benchmarking process and measuring outcomes for performance are interrelated.

 Techniques and Measures